GMOD/bam-js/README.md

 * opts.pairAcrossChr - control the viewAsPairs option behavior to pair across chromosomes. default: false
 * opts.maxInsertSize - control the viewAsPairs option behavior to limit distance within a chromosome to fetch. default: 200kb

+### async *streamRecordsForRange(refName, start, end, opts)

+This is a async generator function that takes the same signature as getRecordsForRange but results can be processed using

+    for await(const chunk of file.streamRecordsForRange(refName, start, end, opts)) {
+    }

+The getRecordsForRange simply wraps this process by concatenating chunks into an array

 ### async indexCov(refName, start, end)

 * refName - a string for the chrom to fetch from